jeras/verilator/docs/guide/exe_verilator.rst

    The file may contain :code:`//` comments which are ignored to the end of the line.
-It may also contain :code:`/* .. */` comments which are ignored, be cautious that wildcards are not handled in -f files, and that :code:`directory/*` is the beginning of a comment, not a wildcard.
+It may also contain :code:`/* .. */` comments which are ignored, be cautious that wildcards are not handled in :vlopt:`-f` files, and that :code:`directory/*` is the beginning of a comment, not a wildcard.
    Any :code:`$VAR`, :code:`$(VAR)`, or :code:`${VAR}` will be replaced
    with the specified environment variable.